 I tend to follow this pattern with new fruits or vegetables:

-Chewing will always be important part of eating fruits and veg, so if you notice undigested parts when you go to empty your ostomy bag, you might not be chewing well enough.
+Chewing will always be an important part of eating fruits and veg, so if you notice undigested parts when you go to empty your ostomy bag, you might not be chewing well enough.
 The aim is to liquefy your food in your mouth before swallowing.

 Fruits & Vegetables to Include: